Sue’s Salad with Grilled Chicken

 This simple salad and grilled chicken recipe is optimised for maximum satiety and nutrient density.

-The coriander boosts vitamin A and copper, while the other salad ingredients round out the taste and add some crunch.
+The coriander boosts vitamin A and copper, while the other salad ingredients enrich the taste and add some crunch.

 Macros

-One serve provides 239 calories, 39 g protein, 6 g fat and 4 g of net carbs and a P:E ratio of 6.5
+One serving provides 239 calories, 39 g of protein, 6 g of fat, and 4 g of net carbs.

 Micros